RTEMS/rtems-docs/develenv/utilities.rst

 The source for packhex first appeared in the May 1993 issue of Embedded Systems magazine.
 The code was downloaded from their BBS.
-Unfortunately, the author’s name was not provided in the listing.
+Unfortunately, the author's name was not provided in the listing.

 ..
 COMMENT: unhex